quicwg/base-drafts/draft-ietf-quic-transport.md

 ## Crypto and Transport Handshake {#handshake}

 QUIC relies on a combined crypto and transport handshake to minimize connection establishment latency.
-QUIC allocates stream 1 for the cryptographic handshake, which uses TLS.
+QUIC allocates stream 1 for the cryptographic handshake.
+This version of QUIC uses TLS.

 QUIC provides this stream with reliable, ordered delivery of data.
 In return, TLS provides QUIC with:

-* authenticated key exchange, always for the server, optionally for the client
+* authenticated key exchange, where

+** a server is always authenticated,

+** a client is optionally authenticated,

+** every connection produces distinct and unrelated keys,

-* keying material for use in packet packet protection
+** keying material is usable for packet protection for both 0-RTT and 1-RTT packets, and

+** 1-RTT keys have forward secrecy

 * authenticated values for the transport parameters of the peer (see
   {{transport-parameters}})